 Frequently Asked Questions

-Yes, you can absolutely freeze pumpkin muffins.
 Transfer cooled muffins to a freezer-safe container or zip-top bag.
-Freeze them for up to 3 months.
+Freeze the muffins for up to 3 months and thaw them completely before eating.

 📖 Recipe